klatour324/little_esty_shop_bulk_discounts/README.md

  - Heroku

 ## Background and Description
 "Little Esty Shop" Bulk Discount is an extension upon the "Little Esty Shop" group project.
 Bulk Discounts requires requires students to build a fictitious e-commerce platform where merchants now have functionality to create bulk discounts for their items.
 A bulk discount is determined upon the quantity of items the customer buys, for examply, "20% off orders of 10 or more items".
 The main focus here is being able to demonstrate the one-to-many relationship between a merchant and its bulks discounts, a merchant has many bulk discounts, bulk discounts belong to a merchant, as well as associations between bulk discounts and items, invoice items and invoices through a merchant.
+This project also involves making API requests to Nager Date Service to request data for the next the US public holidays.

 ## Learning Goals
 - Write migrations to create tables and relationships between tables